-Cheap laptops are more powerful and capable than before, while high-end devices are often perfectly good replacements for your desktop computer, able to cope with more intensive programs.
+Cheap laptops, like Chromebooks, are more powerful and capable than ever, while high-end devices are often perfectly good replacements for your desktop computer, able to cope with more intensive programs.

-Those after a fast boot up time and a lightweight machine to carry might drool over an Intel Ultrabook, which is essentially a marketing name for a thin and light laptop with an Intel Core processor.
+Those after a fast boot up time and a lightweight machine to carry might drool over an Ultrabook.

 Serious gamers will want a machine tailored to their graphical and processing needs, while those after flexibility might fancy a convertible laptop-tablet hybrid.

 It might seem overwhelming at first – and it can be what with all of the choices – but we're here to help.
 Believe us when we say that there is a perfect laptop out there for you.
 With this guide, you'll find not only that, but which is the absolute best.

 Break down the types of laptops for me